obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 14. Owner and group
 >chown vincent:staff *
 Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+## 15. Symbolic links
+*chown -h vincent:staff _hello* Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.